 1. Join HR Organizations

 With 289,000 members in more than 165 countries, the Society for Human Resource Management (SHRM) is the world’s largest professional HR society.
-SHRM provides members with a vast and useful assortment of resources, including sample employee handbooks, HR forms, policies, employee engagement surveys, how-to guides, job descriptions, interview questions, salary data, and more.
+SHRM provides members with a vast and useful assortment of resources, including sample employee handbooks, HR forms, policies, employee engagement surveys, how-to guides, job descriptions, interview questions, and more.
 SHRM also offers in-person and virtual events that support professional growth and offer a chance to network with influential HR leaders in your region and beyond.
 Whether at an event or online, connecting with other SHRM members can lead to exciting career opportunities.

 For students, SHRM offers discounted membership and event rates, as well as student-focused events and scholarships.